songster-sa/aws-developer-associate-notes/readme.md

 - **retention - 1min - 14days - default 4 days**
     - change via queue message retention setting
 - **visibility timeout - <=12hours - default 30 sec (ChangeMessageVisibility API)**
+    - if job is not processed within that, then it becomes visible again and another reader may process it - resulting duplicates
 - **polling**
     - short polling - response every time - whether empty or not
     - long polling - response only when data or timeout (**20sec**) - efficient repeated polling